-With this update, Google is aiming to devalue content that has been written only for rankings and without the user in mind, removing it from search results.
-At the same time, it will reward sites that have created content based on the interest of their audience.
+With this update, Google is aiming to devalue content written only for rankings and, without the user in mind, remove it from search results.
+At the same time, it will reward sites that have created content based on their audience's interest.

-Google Panda is an update Google launched in February 2011 created by Google Engineer, Navneet Panda.
-Its primary aim was to tackle websites that offered plagiarized or duplicate content, misspelled words, were of poor quality, and/or considered spam.
+Google Panda is an update Google launched in February 2011 created by Google Engineer Navneet Panda.
+Its primary aim was to tackle websites that offered plagiarized or duplicate content, misspelled words, was of poor quality, and/or was considered spam.

 Many websites were penalized by this algorithm update and lost their position in the SERPs, but many others were rewarded for their quality content and rose in the rankings.

-Google Panda changed the way SEO was done and strategies based on best practices started to be implemented.
-It is now part of the core of Google's algorithm, which allows it to show results that are of higher and higher quality.
+Google Panda changed how SEO was done, and strategies based on best practices started to be implemented.
+It is now part of the core of Google's algorithm, allowing it to show higher and higher quality results.

 What is Helpful Content, According to Google?